 If your goal is to become a primary care provider (PCP), you’ll benefit from the special training experiences available through our primary care pathway.
 In this pathway, you’ll:

 - Carve out additional time to dedicate to primary care (one month during your first year; two months during your second year; and one month during your third year)

 - Experience rotations unique to this pathway, including urgent care, specialty clinics and private-practice primary care

 - Attend weekly ambulatory conferences during your primary care rotations

-- Spend time each October at conferences dedicated to primary care—Harvard Medical School’s Primary Care Internal Medicine: Principles and Practice conference (six days) and Harvard Medical School Center for Primary Care’s Primary Care Innovations Conference (one day)
+- Interns and Senior Residents spend time each October at conferences dedicated to primary care—Harvard Medical School’s Primary Care Internal Medicine: Principles and Practice conference (six days).

 - Participate in PCP@Harvard, the founding chapter of the Primary Care Progress network, which brings together trainees, educators and innovators spanning the Harvard primary care community

 - Get involved in projects related to quality or innovation in health care delivery systems